olaleykhan/alchemy-of-algos/README.md

 ## How to Run 🏃‍♂️

-Instructions on how to run the code snippets in different languages will be provided in the README files within each problem folder.
+Each problem folder will have a README with instructions on how to run the code snippets in different languages.

+TODO: devops concept will be implemented to make running the code as easy as possible.
+I promise it'll be a breeze. that is my own personal devops goal for this project.
 ## License 📝

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## Acknowledgments 🙏
+my myself and I + Miorel Palii (for creating the code chronicles community) . hahaha!!!